Skip to Content

 Public GitHub repo.
 Settings → Sources → Connect Source → Public GitHub Repo.
 Paste the URL.

-Once connected, link a Source to a Space under Space Settings → Sources → Add sources.
+Once connected, link a Source to a Space under Space Settings → Automation → Add sources.

 Sync